bonetblai/learner-strips/README.md

 # learner-strips
-Repo for learning (first-order) STRIPS models from graph-based representation of state spaces, either complete or partial.
+Repository for learning (first-order) STRIPS models from graph-based representation of state spaces, either complete or partial.
-The graph-based representation can be obtained from observable traces of (black box states) noes and action labels; for example, images and action labels.
+The graph-based representation can be obtained from observable traces of (black box states) nodes and action labels; for example, images and action labels.
 The assumptions being that different nodes correspond to different planning states, and different planning states correspond to different nodes.

 The learning of first-order STRIPS models is cast as a combinatorial optimization task where a simplest (first-order STRIPS) model that fits a given training data is sought.
-The space of models is finitely bounded by setting values for hypeparameters that bound the space (e.g. max arity of predicates/actions, max actions, max predicates, max objects, etc).
+The space of models is finitely bounded by setting values for hypeparameters that bound the space (e.g. max arity of predicates/actions, max number of actions, max number of predicates, max number of objects, etc).

 Two encodings for learning are presented.
-The original encoding using SAT and that is no longer developed, and a somewhat less efficient but much more compact and flexible encoding using ASP.
+The original encoding using SAT and that is no longer developed, and a somewhat less efficient but much more compact and flexible encoding using Answer Set Programming (ASP).
 The later one is being actively modified/extended.

 This work is based on the following publications:
 1. Blai Bonet and Hector Geffner.